AlexZenin/alexzenin.com/src/pages/posts/writing-effective-unit-tests-in-react.md

 # Writing effective frontend unit tests

 Working accross multiple teams using ReactJS, I've often seen both bad, and great unit tests.
-This post is a collection of my thoughts around what not to do, and what makes a unit test effective.
+This post is a collection of my thoughts around what not to do, and what makes a unit test effective

 ## Bad Unit tests